|← Chapter 5·||Turning Signs (Contents)||References||blog|

 Even reliance on genuine authority can be a bad habit.
 If we ask the prophet to answer our questions for us, or prescribe an explicit practice, we may be disappointed.

 His disciples asked him and said to him, ‘Do you want us to fast?
 How shall we pray?
 Should we give to charity?
 What diet should we observe?’The idea that nothing is hidden and ‘all things are disclosed before Heaven’ – repeated from the previous saying, but given here as a reason not to lie or ‘do what you hate’ – implicitly condemns the hypocrisy of doing something merely to be seen doing it by others, and thus to win their approval.
-As for Heaven, there's no use trying to present your best face before it, since your original face will be revealed in any case.
+As for Heaven, there's no use trying to present your best face before it, since all of your faces and personae will be disclosed in any case.
 To the disciples' questions about religious practice, a more direct answer is given in Saying 14 – but this one is even more challenging to conventional piety:

 Jesus said, ‘Do not lie, and do not do what you hate, because all things are disclosed before Heaven.
 For there is nothing hidden that will not be revealed, and there is nothing covered that will remain undisclosed.’— Thomas 6 (Meyer)

 (1) Jesus said to them, “If you fast, you will bring sin upon yourselves, (2) and if you pray, you will be condemned, (3) and if you give to charity, you will harm your spirits.
 (4) “When you go into any region and walk through the countryside, when people receive you, eat what they serve you and heal the sick among them.
-(5) For what goes into your mouth will not defile you; rather, it is what comes out of your mouth that will defile you.”— Thomas 14 (NHS)
+(5) For what goes into your mouth will not defile you; rather, it is what comes out of your mouth that will defile you.”Valantasis (1997, 79) suggests that the contrast here is between ‘religiously settled pious practices’ and the ‘itinerancy’ of the true quest.
+If the spiritual life is one of wandering, interaction and dialogue, as it seems to be in the Gospel of Thomas, then religious ritual or observance may do more harm than good to the spirit.
+The more rules and regulations you try to carry around in your head, the less likely you are to hear the voices coming from outside your bubble.
+In Thomas, Jesus does not ask us to ‘believe in his name,’ but to realize the implicit source of genuine guidance.
+Giving in to our demands for explicit regulations would only interfere with the mission of the seed-sower or ‘enlightening being.’— Thomas 14 (NHS)

-Jesus says: ‘The images are visible to humanity, but the light within them is hidden in the image.
-The light of the Father will reveal itself, but his image is hidden by his light.’— (5G)
+Jesus said, “Images are visible to people, but the light within them is hidden in the image of the Father’s light.
+He will be disclosed, but his image is hidden by his light.”— (NHS)

 As a ‘hermeneutical key’ to the whole Gospel of Thomas, Marvin Meyer proposes that ‘what characterizes all these sayings is that they are all hidden, that is to say, they are all capable of interpretation and in fact require interpretation’ (Meyer 2003, 100).
-Of course, every text is ‘capable of interpretation,’ but what's unusual about an ‘open work’ like Thomas is its way of challenging you.
+Of course, every text is ‘capable of interpretation,’ but what's unusual about a scripture like Thomas is its way of challenging you.
 And what happens if you meet the challenge?

 And he said: ‘Whoever finds the meaning of these words will not taste death.’